sta712-f22/sta712-f22.github.io/about.md

 * Master at least 2 challenge assignments

 Each grade bundle is an indivisible unit; all assignments in a bundle must meet expectations in order to earn the associated grade.
-For example, if you only master one project, the highest grade you can achieve is a C.
+For example, if you only master one project, the highest grade you can achieve is a B.

 ## Late work